 In our preschool literacy area children have access to resources such as pencils, pens, felt-tip pens, crayons and markers, a selection of paper and card organised in different sizes, shapes and colours, stickers, rulers, envelopes, booklets and notepads.
 They are encouraged to explore mark making, letters, and words.
 Children are encouraged to label their own pictures, write during shop or home play, write cards, letters, and labels for resources.
 We also encourage children to play with rhyme and rhythm, and have fun with songs and rhyming words.
 The playroom is also rich in environmental print with labels recognisable to children.

-Preschool also has a cosy story area with an array of favourite books, both fiction and non-fiction.
+The Foxes room also has a cosy story area with an array of favourite books, both fiction and non-fiction.
 We provide opportunities for small groups of children to listen to a story together, where they can see the illustrations in a book, ask questions and discuss likes and dislikes.
 As well as this we have books children have made themselves, and we encourage them to tell and share their own stories with story stones and puppets.

 In our preschool numeracy area we develop numeracy skills in play situations, learn number rhymes, and play games which involve counting, sorting and grouping.
 As well as learning about numbers and counting, we offer play and learning experiences which promote a growing awareness of other mathematical concepts such as size, weight, measurement, pattern, 2D and 3D shapes, money and time.